mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri Roshi:** Oh, you can see them. *[Katagiri and others laugh.]*

-Can you see this?
+Can you see them?
 I want to ask you.
 I think so.

 #### 1:06:32

 **Question:** Roshi?
 It seems to me that you’re trying to do something a little different than most of the other teachers in the United States.
-It seems that you’re not so concerned with us fitting *exactly* to the old way of teaching, and that people who won’t fit exactly into it should leave and not participate, and you should either sit or go.
-It seems more like you’re trying to show us that anybody can practice, and they can fit their lives at least partially to practice; so that you’re more willing to have people fit as much as they can, and if they don’t fit a hundred percent, that’s okay.
+It seems that you’re not so concerned with us fitting *exactly* to the old way of teaching, and that people who won’t fit exactly into it should leave and not participate.
+You know, it’s either you should sit, or go.
+It seems more like you’re trying to show us that anybody can practice, and can fit their lives at least partially to practice.
+So that you’re more willing to have people fit as much as they can, and if they don’t fit a hundred percent, that’s okay.
 You know, just fit your life to practice as much as you can; just do that.
 Is that true?
 Is that what you see yourself doing?

-**Katagiri Roshi:** I don’t understand exactly...
+**Katagiri Roshi:** I don’t understand exactly, [can you say again]?

-**Question:** Well, like at other Zen centers, with training periods and sesshins, they’re *very* rigid, and if you don’t fit their schedule *exactly*, you don’t participate at all.
-Like, they would kick people out if they left during periods during sesshins, or, if you couldn’t fit to the training period schedule they would say just don’t do the training period.
+**Question:** Well, like at other Zen centers, with training periods and *sesshins*, they’re *very* rigid, and if you don’t fit their schedule *exactly*, you don’t participate at all.
+Like, they would kick people out if they left during periods during *sesshins*, or, if you couldn’t fit to the training period schedule they would say just don’t do the training period.
 Whereas I see you being much more open and just encouraging people to keep coming even if they can’t do it totally.
-And it occurred to me that this is true not just for training periods and sesshin, but overall that you really seem to be trying to encourage *everybody* to do as much as possible.
+And it occurred to me that this is true not just for training periods and *sesshin*, but overall that you really seem to be trying to encourage *everybody* to do as much as possible.

-**Katagiri Roshi:** Well, I don’t think it is *good*, I don’t think it is right, but what I can do is to see the reality, okay?
+**Katagiri Roshi:** Well, I don’t think it is *good*, I don’t think it is *right*, but what I can do is to see the reality, okay?
 That’s all.

 And then, sometimes I give lots of rules; rigid rules, sometimes.
-Even though I give the rigid rules, the rigid rules are still open.
-So, again, a rigid rule; but still – *[he laughs]* – something happens within the rigid rule, so someone doesn’t appear.
-This is a training [situation that I run into] a lot. *[Laughter.]* I don’t say anything to the students, but I look at it every day.
-[I] say the rules; I say “This is the rule.
-Do you want to attend a training session?”
+Even though I give the rigid rule, the rigid rule is still open.
+So I give a rigid rule; but still – *[he laughs]* – something happens within the rigid rule, so someone doesn’t appear.

+This training session, [I learned a lot]. *[Laughter.]* I didn’t say anything to the students, but I look at it every day.
+[I] say the rule; I say “This is the rule.
+Do you want to attend the training session?”
 Yes, you want to.
 “If you want to, why don’t you follow this?”
 But – *[he laughs]* – something happens.
 I know that I don’t know.

 But I didn’t say it’s [always good].
 Or, when I say something rigidly, it’s not always good.
 So I always look at the situation.
 I don’t know what it is.
 Actually, I don’t know *exactly* what to do. *[He laughs, and the group laughs.]* So I always look at the reality, and then: what should I do?
 I always think about that.

 But it doesn’t mean I don’t care about the future, or I don’t care about the past.
 I know the past, I know the future.
 That’s why I have to do something for the future, I have to do something for the past.
-I have to do [it] for the present.
+I have to do [something] for the present.

 **Same person:** Would you agree that there’s this difference in emphasis?
 Like, it seems like other teachers almost *don’t care* if people get involved or not.
 You know, it’s like, “Get involved my way, or we don’t want you.”
 Whereas your emphasis seems much more humanistic.
 It’s like, trying to help people get involved.
 It’s not like saying, “Either do it my way or don’t do it.”